Bill Bryson: Awards, positions and honours

-Scientific and other writings

-Bryson has received numerous awards for his ability to communicate science with passion and enthusiasm.
 In 2004, he won the Aventis Prize for best general science book that year, with A Short History of Nearly Everything.
 In 2005, the book won the European Union's Descartes Prize for science communication.
 In 2005, he received the President's Award from the Royal Society of Chemistry for advancing the cause of the chemical sciences.
-In 2007, he won the Bradford Washburn Award, from the Museum of Science in Boston, Massachusetts, for contributions to the popularization of science.
-In 2012, he received the Kenneth B. Myer Award, from the Florey Institute of Neuroscience, in Melbourne, Australia.
+In 2007, he won the Bradford Washburn Award, from the Museum of Science in Boston, for contributions to the popularization of science.

+In 2005, Bryson was appointed chancellor of Durham University, succeeding the late Sir Peter Ustinov.
+He had praised Durham as "a perfect little city" in Notes from a Small Island.

 With the Royal Society of Chemistry, the Bill Bryson Prize for Science Communication was established in 2005.
 The competition engages students from around the world in explaining science to non-experts.
 As part of its 350th anniversary celebrations in 2010 the Royal Society commissioned Bryson to edit a collection of essays by scientists and science writers about the history of science and the Royal Society over the previous three and a half centuries entitled Seeing Further.

 He was made an honorary Officer of the Order of the British Empire (OBE) for his contribution to literature on 13 December 2006.
 In 2007, he was awarded the James Joyce Award by the Literary and Historical Society of University College Dublin.
 After he received British citizenship, his OBE was made substantive.